nathanmarlor/promptathon/levels/foundation/04-function-specific/samples-people.md

 JD is 3 years old, candidates say it doesn't match reality.
 Market is competitive for this skill set.

+Language: Critical, inclusive-aware.
+Flag issues diplomatically.

+Examples: Structure feedback as:
+- What works (keep)
+- What to change (with rewrites)
+- What's missing

+Audience: Hiring manager and HR partner—they need actionable improvements.

 Request: Review this job description for:
 1. Inclusive language issues (anything that might deter diverse candidates)
 2. Inflated or unrealistic requirements (what's truly essential vs nice-to-have)